kaaproject/kaa/doc/Administration-guide/Troubleshooting/index.md

 * TOC
 {:toc}

-This guide explains how to resolve some common issues while using Kaa as well as how to report issues to the Kaa Crew for getting help.
+This guide explains how to resolve some common issues while using Kaa as well as how to report issues to the Kaa crew for getting help.

 ## Change service logging level